HackerUniverse/Reconcobra/README.md

 - Dependencies will be handled automatically for Termux
 - Third party software(s)/dependencies/modules will be handled automatically for Termux

-# Universal Stand-alone
+# NO Stand-alone
+- If you still need stand-alone for whatever reason:
+- STEP1: First git clone then goto folder
+- STEP2: chmod u+x *.sh
+- STEP3: installer.sh for Kali
+- STEP4: termuxinstaller.sh for Termux
+- STEP5: copy all files/folders into /usr/share/ReconCobra
+- STEP6: In same folder do use perl now
-- perl ReconCobra.pl
+- STEP7: perl ReconCobra.pl

 # Mail
 - mrharoonawan@gmail.com